newrelic/terraform-provider-newrelic/website/docs/d/entity.html.markdown

 Use this data source to get information about a specific entity in New Relic One that already exists.
 More information on Terraform's data sources can be found [here](https://www.terraform.io/docs/configuration/data-sources.html).

+-> **IMPORTANT!** Version 2.0.0 of the New Relic Terraform Provider introduces some [additional requirements](/docs/providers/newrelic/index.html) for configuring the provider.
+<br><br>
+Before upgrading to version 2.0.0 or later, it is recommended to upgrade to the most recent 1.x version of the provider and ensure that your environment successfully runs `terraform plan` without unexpected changes.

 ## Example Usage

 ```hcl